cysouw/graphicalgrammar/text/introduction.md

 ## Previous research

+Often discounted in modern syntactic theory?

+> The monumental building of historical-comparative linguistics elaborated during the 19th century was mainly based on the phonological and morphological comparison of Indo-European languages; and the major issues of structural linguistics, in the first half of the 20th century, concerned phonological and morphological matters.
+Things changed radically in the second half of this same century, when syntax, in whatever theoretical framework, became the really "fashionable" field. [… This book] aims rather to correct a false image of the history of syntactic studies which derives from the situation outlined above: namely, that very few or no syntactic studies were elaborated before the 1950s.
+Actually, as will be seen throughout the entire book, syntactic matters were carefully investigated both during the 19th century and in the first half of the 20th century. [@graffi2001: xi]

 Previous studies into the history of graphical grammar: [@gelbe1880; @arens1902; @grosse1966; @brittain1973; @percival1976; @baum1976: 36-42; @coseriu1980; @forsgren1992; @thummel1993; @seuren1998: 219-227; @franzkowiak2013; @seuren2015]

 [@hiersche1979] based on Happ (1976)